Description

 It really depends on how big is "high traffic?"
 If your database is on a single server, yes this class will work well.

 However, if you use multiple database machines (or plan on upgrading to multiple db machines in the future) then you should use a database script written to handle multiple servers.
-Not because this class is inefficient, but because handling multiple master/slave connections and queries requires something different.
+Not necessarily because this class is inefficient, but because handling multiple master/slave connections and queries requires something different.

 The only efficiency caution I have (this applies to everyone) is: